dklim11/Modeling-of-fluctuations/README.md

 2) l - length of spring at the moment. l may be changed.
 Initially l = start-up length of the spring
 3) k - asperity of spring
 4) A - amplitude of motor fluctuations
-5) s - coordinate of the motor at the moment.
-Initially s = s0 - the start-up coordinate
+5) s - coordinate of the motor at the moment
 6) alpha - the deflection angle.
 Initially alpha = alpha0 - the start-up angle
 7) v - speed of body along the rod.
 Initially v = v0 - start-up speed
 8) w - angular speed of body.
 Initially w = w0 - start-up angular speed